ducanhho2296/MaskedFaceRecognition/README.md

 - increase the true cases
 - boost accuracy of the recognition task
 #### Disadvantage of LBP
-- LBP costs much time to compute histogram with bigger testset.
+- LBP costs much time to compute histogram of faces when using bigger testset.
+(10 minutes to calculate histogramm of all faces in a testsets with 200 faces)

 ### References: